Were you hurt in a Texas bicycle accident? Is an irresponsible motorist at fault?

 Do I need a Texas bicycle attorney for my case?

 Injured victims are entitled to initiate and progress through the claims process without an attorney.
-However, all victims should at least consult with an experienced Texas bicycle accident before trying to navigate the claims process without representation.
+However, all victims should at least consult with an experienced bicycle accident attorney before trying to navigate the claims process without representation.

 Some essential services an attorney may provide include: